 A product roadmap is a high-level, strategic plan, which describes how the product is likely to develop and grow over the next months.
-This creates a continuity of purpose, and it helps product managers and owners acquire funding for their product; it sets expectations, aligns stakeholders, and facilitates prioritisation; it makes it easier to coordinate the development and launch of different products, and it provides reassurance to the customers (if the product roadmap is made public).
+This creates a continuity of purpose, and it helps product managers and product owners acquire funding for their product; it aligns stakeholders and facilitates prioritisation; it makes it easier to coordinate the development and launch of different product; and it provides reassurance to the customers (if the product roadmap is made public).

 Unfortunately, I find that many product managers and product owners struggle with their roadmaps, as they are dominated by features: There are too many features, and the features are often too detailed.
-This turns a roadmap into a tactical planning tool that competes with the Product Canvas or product backlog.
+This turns a roadmap into a tactical planning tool that competes with the product backlog.
 What’s more, the features are sometimes regarded as a commitment by senior management rather than part of a high-level plan that is likely to change.

 The GO Product Roadmap Explained

 The following pictures shows what the GO product roadmap looks like.
 You can download a PDF template by simply clicking on the picture.

 The first row of the GO roadmap depicted above contains the date or timeframe for the upcoming releases.
 You can work with a specific date such as 1st of March, or a period such as the first or second quarter.
 I find dates particularly valuable on internal roadmaps.
 If you use an external one, you may want to remove the row or use loose timeframes, such as, in the first six months of 2014.

 The second row states the name or version of the releases, for instance, iOS 7 or Windows 8.1.

-The third row provides the goal of each release, the reason why it is worthwhile to develop and launch it.
+The third row provides the goal of each release, the benefit the new release should provide.
 Sample goals are to acquire or to activate users, to retain users by enhancing the user experience, or to accelerate development by removing technical debt.
 Working with goals shifts the conversation from debating individual features to agreeing on desired benefits making strategic product decisions.
 The development team, the stakeholders, and the management sponsor should all buy into the goals.